Lost Sock Creations

 EYE LEVELS:

-Looking UP , DOWN, or FORWARD.
+Eye level is about where you look UP , DOWN, or FORWARD.

 1. Above eye level- Worm's Eye View